cihga39871/Clasnip.com/docs/src/new_analysis.md

     Caution: multiple sequences are considered as different fragments from ONE sample.
 Results are based on the sample, not each fragment.

     !!! details "What is the FASTA format?"
-        A FASTA files can contain more than one sequences.
+        A FASTA file can contain more than one sequences.
 A sequence begins with a single-line description, followed by lines of sequence data.
 The description line (defline) is distinguished from the sequence data by a greater-than (`>`) symbol at the beginning.
 An example sequence in FASTA format is:

         ```
         >Name1 description